aurasphere/reply-challenge-2018/README.md

 <p align="center"><img alt="Before" src="https://github.com/aurasphere/reply-challenge/raw/master/screenshots/illegal_crossing_1.png" width="300px" height="300px" align="middle">&nbsp;&nbsp;&nbsp;->&nbsp;&nbsp;&nbsp;<img alt="After" src="https://github.com/aurasphere/reply-challenge/raw/master/screenshots/illegal_crossing_2.png" width="300px" height="300px" align="middle"></p>

 All of this checks were performed by iterating all the obstacles each time we needed to explore a node.
-Altought I didn't think that would work both due to performance and memory limitations, I resisted the urge to perform any premature optimization and I gave it a shot instead.
+Although I didn't think that would work both due to performance and memory limitations, I resisted the urge to perform any premature optimization and I gave it a shot instead.
 It actually worked, to my surprise, and it was fast enough so I never really looked into a way to improve this:

     public boolean isValid(int x, int y) {
         // Checks that the point is within the boundary.